Worldwide Guide to Women in Leadership

 2009 Governor Dr Kamla Beniwal, Tripura (India)

-Former Minister of Irrigation and Revenue and Deputy Chief Minister in 2003 in Rajasthan. (b.
-1926-).
+Since 1954 she held a number of ministerial posts in Rajasthan, including Minister of Irrigation and Revenue and Deputy Chief Minister in 2003. (b.
+1927-).

 2009- Fylkesmann Hill-Marta Solberg, Nordland and Administrator of Jan Mayen (Norway)